 No cause can be found in about 1 in 4 couples with infertility.

 Age can be a factor

 Older women tend to be less fertile than younger women.
 The fall off of fertility seems to be greatest once you are past your middle 30s.
-For women aged 35-39, the chance of conceiving is about half that of women aged 19-26.
-It is also thought that men over the age of 35 are half as likely to achieve a pregnancy when compared with men younger than 25.
+92 out of 100 women aged 19-26 trying to conceive will do so within a year.
+Between the ages of 35 and 39, this drops to 82 out of 100.

 Stress can be a factor